|

 room of "guardians" and is a special temple, where only

-the altar.
-Most Tibetan monasteries have a Gon Khang and none
+altar.
+Most Tibetan monasteries have a Gon Khang and none of them

-of them allow public access into this temple, except for the people
+allow public access into this temple, except for the people and

-and the households who worship the Dharma Protectors.
-The main
+the households who worship the Dharma Protectors.
+The main reason

-reason not have public access to a Gon Khang is because Dharma
+not have public access to a Gon Khang is because Dharma Protectors

-Protectors are not necessarily to be treated as Buddhas and they
+are not necessarily to be treated as Buddhas and they can effectively

 This was true